Columbus Defective Products Lawyers

 You will want to hire an attorney for multiple reasons.
 A lawyer will not only be able to negotiate for a fair and full settlement to your case, but they will also be able to conduct an independent investigation to determine the exact cause of your accident and prove a manufacturer’s negligence.

-When you work with Rinehardt Law Firm, you will actually have three attorneys working on your case.
+When you work with Rinehardt Injury Attorneys, you will actually have three attorneys working on your case.
 John K. Rinehardt, Hillary Rinehardt, and Melanie S. Fahey each have more than a quarter-century of legal experience.

 John K. Rinehardt was named one of the top 100 attorneys in Ohio and one of the top 50 attorneys in Cleveland in 2018.
 Hillary Rinehardt is a member of the Ohio Association for Justice, American Association for Justice, and Ohio State Bar Association.
 Melanie S. Fahey is a former staff attorney and magistrate for the Richland County Common Pleas Court.

-Rinehardt Law Firm can also help make sure that you do not have to pay any expenses up front for your legal needs.
+Rinehardt Injury Attorneys can also help make sure that you do not have to pay any expenses up front for your legal needs.
 We represent clients on a contingency fee basis, so you will only pay us once you receive a monetary award.

 Our firm can help you obtain a medical lien to avoid costly medical bills.
 We can also cover all of your litigation expenses.